C1 Level Wordlist - Vital Verbs

 to support an opinion, argument, theory, etc. or to prove it's credibility

-to necessitate or justify a certain action
+to give good reasons to justify a particular action